trrapp12/SHAKEABLE/README.md

 ### Description:

----
+> "The die has been cast."  --Julius Caesar

-A cute dice game.
+An innovative approach to the dice game 21.
 First to 20 wins.
 Uses Vanilla Javascript to track state, scores of players, and display updated information.

 <br/>
 <br/>